-Types of polygons

-We can classify polygons as concave, convex, regular, or irregular.

-Concave polygon - A polygon which has a bent in part is called a concave polygon.
-You can think of the bent in part as a cave, or an open mouth.

-Convex polygon - A polygon which does not have any bent in part is called a convex polygon.

-Regular polygon - A polygon in which all sides are equal and all angles are equal is called a regular polygon.

-Irregular polygon - A polygon which does not have all of its sides and angles equal is called an irregular polygon.

-Names of polygons

-Polygons are named according to their number of sides, as shown below.
-It will be helpful if you can learn the names of these polygons.

-1 50

-Name of polygon Number of sides (or edges) Examples

-Triangle 3 $\square \square \frown \blacksquare$

-Quadrilateral 4

-Pentagon 5 \bigcirc

-Hexagon 6 ⊙Б

-Heptagon 7

-Octagon 8

-Nonagon 9

-Decagon 10 $\overrightarrow{\Sigma}$
+This polygon has 5 sides and 5 vertices.

-Examples Example 1 How are these two How are they different shape A shape B Solution Same Both the shapes are plane or flat.
+Example 1 How are these two shapes the same?
+How are they different?

+Same

+Both the shapes are plane or flat.
 Both the shapes are made of 3 straight lines.

+Different

-Different Shape A is a closed shape, but shape B is not closed.
+Shape A is a closed shape, but shape B is not closed.
 So, shape A is a polygon, and shape B is not a polygon.
 Shape A is a triangle, but shape B is not a triangle.

-Thinking First I wrote wh is the same about these two shape Then, I wrote w is different about them. ut es. hat Example 2 Is a circle a polygon?
+First I wrote what is the same about these two shapes.
+Then, I wrote what is different about them.

+Example 2 Is a circle a polygon?
 Why or why not?

-Solution Thinking No, a circle is not a polygon, because it is not made up of straight lines.
+No, a circle is not a polygon, because it is not made up of straight lines.

 I know that a polygon should be made up of straight lines.
 A circle is made by one round curved line, so it is not a polygon.